klaasnicolaas/python-powerfox/README.md

 | `bidirectional` | `bool`       | If the device is bidirectional.                |
 | `type`          | `DeviceType` | The division number of the device.             |

-> [!NOTE]
-> `DeviceType` is an Enum based on the division number of the device.
+**Note**: `DeviceType` is an Enum based on the division number of the device.
 You can get a human readable name by calling `device.type.human_readable`.

 ### Poweropti for Power meters